Hypersensitivity Nephropathy

 Medical Care

 Most cases of acute interstitial nephritis (AIN) are diagnosed in the hospital setting.
-Carefully monitor renal function until resolved.
+Carefully monitor kidney function until the AIN has resolved.

 The most important aspect of treatment is removal of the offending agents.
-Occasionally, more than one agent may be causing acute interstitial nephritis (AIN).
-Consider the likelihood of each potential agent and substitute for each of the most likely agents (if possible).
+Occasionally, more than one agent may be causing AIN.
+Consider the likelihood of each potential agent and substitute for each of the most likely agents, if possible.

 Consultations

 Consider consultation with a nephrologist in all patients thought to have acute interstitial nephritis.
-This is particularly important among patients whose renal function does not improve following the removal of suspected medications.
+This is particularly important for patients whose kidney function does not improve following the removal of suspected medications.
 Because prognosis is tied to the length of time a patient has acute interstitial nephritis, consider consultation early in the course of illness.

 Medication Summary